 RCCPDS57.sas7bdat—file of population counts.
 The same data are in the SAS transport file, RCCPDS57.xpt.

 This file is the result of matching the sampling frame to the most current personnel file available as of the start of the data collection period.
 The personnel file consists of all persons on the payroll as of the date the file was constructed.
 Thus, these counts should cover only eligible cases.
+The labels for the field names contain the name of the variable in sofr.sas7bdat to which the counts correspond.

 formats.sas7bcat—format library for both SAS data files